 - Level III high school language with grade of C- or better in the final semester.

 - A passing grade in elementary, level II, college language study.

 - Examination (CLEP, local examination, TOEFL or IELTS)

 Approval and Accreditation

-The pre-licensure registered nursing (BSN) program received California Board of Registered Nursing (BRN) approval for feasibility in June 2019.
-In addition, we are seeking accreditation from the Commission on Collegiate Nursing Education (CCNE).
-Accreditation evaluation is a multi-year process that has begun and will continue until after the first cohort has graduates.
+The pre-licensure registered nursing program received California Board of Registered Nursing (BRN) approval for feasibility in June 2019.
+Full program approval is a multi-year process.